AnopGoswami/company/README.md

 sudo docker-compose up
 ```

-Microservice health check can be checked on http://localhost:5000/v1/healthcheck
+After successfully running application you can check health of the microservice at http://localhost:5000/v1/healthcheck

 ## Run tests: